acatarinaoaraujo/acatarinaoaraujo/README.md

 ---

 ## 🚀 Key Highlights

+My background includes projects using NLP and Python for security analysis, and I’ve worked with ETL pipelines, SQL, and cloud tools.
+I’ve also contributed to published research and built applications that required rigorous data processing and clean design.

 - ### **Projects**:
   - Deep Learning for Coffee Plant Pathology 🌿: Developed a model to classify coffee leaf diseases with 87% accuracy using ResNet50 and CNNs.